cardinal-games/age-of-aincrad.com-feedback/README.md

 ## How do I create a new discussion?

-You can click on the tab "Discussions" at the top of the page and the on the green "New discussion" button in the top right.
+You can click on the tab "Discussions" at the top of the page and then on the green "New discussion" button in the top right.